vmware-tanzu/secrets-manager/docs/_pages/0280-roadmap.md

 * Option for **VSecM** to run in-memory; without having to rely on any backing store.
 * Option for the **VSecM Sidecar** to kill the container when the bound secret changes.
+* Introducing Operators to auto-inject VSecM sidecars and init containers to workloads.

 ### VSecM v0.26.0 (*codename: Fornax*)